Parteniy Zografski: Linguistic views

 He regarded his vernacular as a version of the Bulgarian language and called the Macedonian dialects "Lower Bulgarian", while designating the region of Macedonia as "Old Bulgaria".
+However, his textbooks provoked criticism in the Bulgarian press, where his language was described as a mixture of Bulgarian and Serbian and his efforts were denounced as separatist.
+Per Victor Friedman, the appearance of these textbooks, and the reactions they generated, reflected the development of some form of Macedonian consciousness.
 In 1870 Marin Drinov, who played a decisive role in the standardization of the Bulgarian language, rejected the proposal of Parteniy Zografski and Kuzman Shapkarev for a mixed eastern and western Bulgarian/Macedonian foundation of the standard Bulgarian language, stating in his article in the newspaper Makedoniya: "Such an artificial assembly of written language is something impossible, unattainable and never heard of."
 The fundamental issue then was in which part of the Bulgarian lands the Bulgarian tongue was preserved in a most true manner and every dialectal community insisted on that.
 In fact, Bulgarian was standardized later on the basis of the Central Balkan dialect, because of the belief then that in the Tarnovo region, around the last medieval capital of Bulgaria, the language was preserved in its purest form.